top of page

 Controlling Daily Sodium and Calories

-To benefit from the proven DASH eating plan, it is important to limit daily sodium levels to 2,300 mg, or 1,500 mg if desired, and to consume the appropriate amount of calories to maintain a healthy weight or lose weight if needed.
+To reap the benefits of the proven DASH eating plan, it's crucial to limit daily sodium intake to 2,300 mg, or 1,500 mg if desired.
+Additionally, it's important to consume the right amount of calories to maintain a healthy weight or to lose weight if necessary.

 Ways to Control Sodium Levels